-The Board also decided to follow the recommendations of the Poupart Lafarge working group made on 14 June 2010 that had been presented to it concerning the missions assigned to the audit committee as well as the recommendations specific to medium and small listed companies whose board meets in the form of an audit committee.
-However, it was decided that the President & CEO would take part in the Board meetings held taking the form of an audit committee.
+The Board also decided to follow the recommendations of the Poupart Lafarge working group made on 14 June 2010 that had been presented to it concerning the missions assigned to the audit committee as well as the recommendations specific to medium and small listed companies.
+The board meeting in the form of an audit committee comprises several independent members who are competent in the areas of finance and accounts. it was decided that the President & CEO would take part in the Board meetings held taking the form of an audit committee, it being stated that he does not preside over these meetings.